Sand mining plans littered with red flags

 In its powerpoint presentation to PNG authorities and communities Niugini Sands proudly boasts of the backing it enjoys from the Powerplus Group, which it describes as ‘a global manufacturer of heavy equipment’.
 Niugini Sands uses photographs of Powerplus machinery, facilities and operations to show the depth of its financial backing and corporate experience.

-What Niugini Sands does not state, but PNGi can exclusively reveal, is that Powerplus Group is insolvent.
+What Niugini Sands does not state, but PNGi can exclusively reveal, is that in 2018 the Powerplus Group was recorded as being insolvent in documents filed with the Singapore government.

-An examination of Powerplus financial records show the reason for the insolvency; ongoing trading losses amounting to US$2 million in 2017 and 2018 for example, and an accumulated loss of over $6 million by the end of 2018.
+An examination of Powerplus’ public financial profile shows trading losses amounting to US$2 million in 2017 and 2018, and an ‘accumulated loss’ of over $6 million by the end of 2018.

 Sand mining is not the Ong’s first industrial foray into Madang.
-In 2016, Powerplus, ‘a global manufacturer of construction equipment’, announced it would build an assembly factory in Madang.
+In 2016, Powerplus, ‘a global manufacturer of construction equipment’, announced its intention to build an assembly factory in Madang.

-None of this ever eventuated.
-The promises were not fulfilled, no factory was ever built, no jobs were ever created.
+None of this ever eventuated; no factory was ever built, no jobs were ever created.

 A month later, Governor Kas and Provincial Administrator Daniel Aloi were guests of honour at the Powerplus launch of its heavy equipment range in Singapore